kiran-kadam911/frontend-automation/README.md

 - gulp-jsbeautifier : https://www.npmjs.com/package/gulp-jsbeautifier

 Once this is done, you are ready to start automating frontend.
-In "node terminal", go to your project directory and type command as per your task for e.g to compile sass file need to run command like "gulp sass-watch".
+In "node terminal", go to your project directory and type command as per your task (for e.g to compile sass file need to run command like "gulp sass-watch").
 As per this you can run other commands also as per your requirement.